-As with the Theorem 4.10 there is an open problem whether $(a_1 \rightarrow_1 a_3) \cap (a_1 \stackrel{(n)}{\equiv} a_2) \leq a_2 \rightarrow_1 a_3$ follow from Eq.
-(5.9).
-The fact that Eq.
-(5.9) fails in L46-7 and L46-9 for n=5 indicates that they might.
-6 Distributive Properties That Hold in C(H) The distributive law does not hold in either orthomodular or Hilbert lattices, as it would make them become Boolean algebras; indeed the failure of this law is the essential difference between these lattices and Boolean algebras.
-But by using the Godowski and orthoarguesian equations that extend the orthomodular ones, we can also extend the distributive properties of OMLs such as those provided by F-H. These can give us additional insight into the nature of the distributive properties of Hilbert lattices, as well as provide us with additional methods for further study of these lattices.
+As with Theorem 4.10, there is an open problem whether $(a_1 \rightarrow_1 a_3) \cap (a_1 \stackrel{(n)}{\equiv} a_2) \leq a_2 \rightarrow_1 a_3$ follows from (5.9).
+The fact that (5.9) fails in L46-7 and L46-9 for n = 5 indicates that it might.
+6. DISTRIBUTIVE PROPERTIES THAT HOLD IN $\mathscr{C}(\mathcal{H})$ The distributive law does not hold in either orthomodular or Hilbert lattices, as it would make them become Boolean algebras; indeed, the failure of this law is the essential difference between these lattices and Boolean algebras.
+But by using the Godowski and orthoarguesian equations that extend the orthomodular ones, we can also extend the distributive properties of OMLs such as those provided by FH.
+These can give us additional insight into the nature of the distributive properties of Hilbert lattices as well as provide us with additional methods for further study of these lattices.
 In this section we show several distributive properties that imply the Godowski and orthoarguesian equations they are derived from, meaning that they are the strongest possible in their particular form.
 Definition 6.1.
 Let us call the following expression a chained identity: